Buying your home

 - You must not be an undischarged bankrupt, have a bankruptcy petition pending against you or have obtained a debt relief order.

 - You must not be subject to a possession order; including a suspended possession order, the conditions of which have been broken.

 - You must not have any Anti-Social Behaviour order against you.

 Right to Buy extension

-You may have read about the government’s plans to extend the Right to Buy to housing association tenants, enabling residents to buy their homes.
-The details of exactly how this will work are still being finalised.
+- You may have read about the government’s plans to extend the Right to Buy to housing association tenants, enabling residents to buy their homes.

 - As of yet no firm plans have been made to roll this out.